Fedorph/alx-interview/README.md

 # ALX Interview

-This repository contains a series of software developer interview challenges.
+This repository contains a series of interview challenges that will be encountered by a software developer.